gitmikex/Agility/f5-agility-lab-master/docs/class3/module1/module1.rst

 ..
 NOTE::
 	 Utility pools activate offerings, just like the Volume pools, so the same holds true that the pool will not be active until the offerings are activated.

+**Step 4: Active A pool of single standalone BIG-IP VE registration keys**

-4. Now, we will create a new pool to hold our LAB VE keys.
+Now, we will create a new pool to hold our LAB VE keys.
 Click the **New RegKey Pool** button.

 |image14|